sindresorhus/delay/readme.md

 > Delay a promise a specified amount of time

-*If you target Node.js 16 or later, you can use `import {setTimeout} from 'node:timers/promises'; await setTimeout(1000);` instead.
+*If you target Node.js only, you can use `import {setTimeout} from 'node:timers/promises'; await setTimeout(1000);` instead.
 This package can still be useful if you need browser support or the extra features.*

 ## Install